radwankakar/infrastructure/docs/runbooks/how-to-support-eclkc-drupal-deploy.md

 ### Schedule a Pagerduty Override

 1. Log into Pagerduty
-2. Go to the [Pagerduty schedules](https://headstarthosting.pagerduty.com/schedules) page and select the Gear on the Infrasec - Primary schedule.
+1. Go to the [Pagerduty schedules](https://headstarthosting.pagerduty.com/schedules) page and select the Gear icon on the "Infrasec - Primary" schedule.
-3. Select "Schedule an Override" and enter in your information for the period of the Drupal Deploy.
+1. Select "Schedule an Override" and enter in your information for the period of the Drupal Deploy.

 ### Route traffic to Lifeboat only for Drupal